Friday, October 31, 2008

 Trade

 Trade exists for many reasons.
 Due to specialisation and division of labor, most people concentrate on a small aspect of production, trading for other products.
-Trade exists between regions because different regions have a comparative advantage in the production of some tradable commodity, or because different regions' size allows for the benefits of mass production.
-As such, trade at market prices between locations benefits both locations.
+Trade exists between regions because different regions have a

-Trading can also refer to the action performed by traders and other market agents in the financial markets.
+Trading can also refer to the action performed by

 Saturday, October 11, 2008